DataDog/hiring-engineers/answers.md

 After making sure MongoDB was running I proceeded to set up the integration for it following the instructions here: https://app.datadoghq.com/account/settings#integrations/mongodb

-First step was creating the Data Dog user to the database.
+First step was creating the Data Dog user to the database!

 On MongoDB 3.x or higher, use the createUser command.